 Recurrent Heart Arrhythmias

 An arrhythmia, or abnormal heartbeat, is the result of a disruption to the heart's internal electrical system.
-Whether the heart beats too fast (tachycardia) or too slowly (bradycardia), arrhythmias can cause fluttering in the chest, fainting, dizziness, or shortness of breath.
+Whether the heart beats too fast (tachycardia), too slowly (bradycardia), or erratically (fibrillation), arrhythmias can cause fluttering in the chest, fainting, dizziness, or shortness of breath.
 While some arrhythmias are harmless, severe cases can cause insufficient blood flow to the brain and other vital organs.
 In fact, fibrillation (a disorganized firing of electrical impulses) of the ventricles is a major case of cardiac arrest and sudden cardiac death (SCD).

 Listing 4.05 for Recurrent Arrhythmias is satisfied when all of the following criteria are met: